citp/privacy-policy-historical/a/as/ass/assessmentday.co.uk.md

 The information we collect via the Website includes:

-**1.** Any personal details you knowingly include in anyemail correspondence with us, such as name, address, telephone number etc.
+**1.** Any personal details you knowingly include in any email correspondence with us, such as name, address, telephone number etc.

 **2.** Any personal details you knowingly enter to the membership registration forms, such as name and email address.

 **3.** Under no circumstances will we hold sensitive payment details such as your card number, expiry date and security code.
-All transactions are handled through our accredited payment processors, Sage Pay and PayPal.
-For more information on Sage Pay's security policy visit [Sage Pay Security Policy](http://www.sagepay.com/security_policy).
+All transactions are handled through our accredited payment processors, SagePay and PayPal.
+For more information on SagePay's security policy visit [Sage Pay Security Policy](http://www.sagepay.com/security_policy).
 For more information on PayPal’s privacy policy please visit [PayPal Privacy Policy](https://cms.paypal.com/us/cgi-bin/?&cmd=_render-content&content_ID=ua/Privacy_full&locale.x=en_US).

 **4.** Your IP Address.
 This is a string of numbers unique to your computer that is recorded by our web server when you request any page or component on the Website.
 This information is used to monitor your usage of the Website.